ZcashFoundation/zebra/book/src/user/shielded-scan.md

 Last scanned height for key number 0 is 1798000, resuming at 1798001
 ```

+## Quering results with the `scanning-results-reader` utility.

+The easier way to read the results of found transactions and more is to use the utility tool named `scanning-results-reader`.
+Please read the [tool description](https://github.com/ZcashFoundation/zebra/tree/main/zebra-utils#scanning-results-reader) to learn how to use it.
+Instructions are straightforward.

 ## Querying Raw Sapling Scanning Results

+A more advanced way to query results is to use `ldb` tool, requires a certain level of expertise.

 Install `ldb`: